Georgia Gould: Member of Parliament

 In May 2009, Gould lost out in her attempt to become Labour's parliamentary candidate for Erith and Thamesmead, a safe seat for the party, finishing third, behind victor Teresa Pearce.

 In May 2024, prior to the general election on 4 July, Gould was selected as Labour's parliamentary candidate for Queen's Park and Maida Vale, a newly created constituency which borders her borough of Camden.
 She won the seat with 52.5% of the votes cast, and a majority of 14,913 (38.9%) over her nearest rival.

 Following her election to Parliament, Gould was appointed Parliamentary Secretary for the Cabinet Office.

 In November 2024, Gould voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

 In the 2025 British cabinet reshuffle, Gould was appointed to the Department for Education.
+In July 2026, she was reappointed to the new government as Minister of State by Andy Burnham.

 She is a member of the Fabian Society.